 As HeartWorks blossoms into her own creature, I’ve had lots of opportunities to work with shame.
 It’s becoming predictable.
-Creative new projects come to me in my dreams and half-wakefulness; I rise to make coffee or a cacao smoothie and ecstatically manifest these creative thoughts into something real in the world (HeartWorks’ latest creation being the Teachers’ Circle); I revel in the joy of the creative process and outcome … and then shame comes a knocking at my door.
+Creative new projects come to me in my dreams and half-wakefulness; I rise to make coffee or a cacao smoothie and ecstatically manifest these creative thoughts into something real in the world (HeartWorks’ latest creation being the Finding Your Practice Path); I revel in the joy of the creative process and outcome … and then shame comes a knocking at my door.
 It’s the, “Who do you think you are?” kinda shame and the, “No-one wants to do/read/practice/join your shit!” shame.

 So when this happened most recently I decided to try some exploration and experimentation when Madame Shame visited.
 Here was my process:

 - It always starts with mindfulness.
 It has to start with mindfulness.
 Acknowledging difficult sensation, recognizing it as shame.
 Mindfulness is remembering to notice what’s going on.
 So I did that.

 - Through the process of mindfulness I realized I had a choice: to 1) look for ways to escape upward and out of how I’m feeling, or 2) to plunge into the depths of my experience to get intimate with it.
 Given my core values of freedom, exploration, understanding, connection and self-care, as well as knowing that if I’m going to keep teaching others about shame I need to consistently do my own work, I chose the plunge.
 The escape (option 1) is sometimes the only option in social situations where I have responsibilities and no space, but the plunge (option 2) is the path to understanding and healing.
 The only way out is through.